kritsel/tado-openapispec-v2/src/site/markdown/index.md

 * [**clambin** Christophe Lambin](https://github.com/clambin)

 ## Contribute
-Feel free to submit a PR or create an issue if you want to contribute to this API definition.
+Feel free to submit a PR or create an issue via the GitHub repo (https://github.com/kritsel/tado-openapispec-v2) if you want to contribute to this API definition.

-Special request for owners of the new tado X hardware: if you have knowledge about any https://my.tado.com/ endpoints described in this definition which do not work as described, please create an issue (or submit a PR) with documentation improvement suggestions.
+Special request for owners of the new tado&ordm; X devices: if you have knowledge about any https://my.tado.com/ endpoints described in this definition which do not work as described, please create an issue (or submit a PR) with documentation improvement suggestions.